sticknycu/queryit-data/README.md

 # queryit-data
-Script that automatically populate database of queryit-core-backend
+Script that downloads data from different websites in order to use them for queryit-core-backend